 Women in Trades: Building a Bright Future

-The current building maintenance and carpentry classes at Orleans Tech are working on building their first commercial building within their classroom: a coffee shop with a second-floor apartment duplex.
+Our building maintenance and carpentry classes worked on building their first commercial building within the classroom: a coffee shop with a second-floor apartment duplex.
 Students work together on every aspect of the building and are proud of their work so far.
 Carolyn, Kim, Dominique, and Ida make up some of the women in the class who have big plans for their future in trades.

 Kim, 44, Philadelphia PA

 Kim was an interior designer for 22 years before starting at Orleans.
 Currently, she manages a property housing homeless veterans, but wants to own her own property management company after graduation.
 She believes those who work with housing should learn the trades to understand and communicate properly.